endlesspint8/endlesspint8.github.io/_posts/2017-12-01-robohop-seven-questions-of-technology-and-beer.md

 We often categorize these newly revealed issues as human shortcomings and think up ways to relieve the human-in-the-loop.
 The idea of total automation comes to mind.
 Some automation is the problem, no doubt because it is incomplete, more of the same would bring us to a solution.
 However, "no machine is infallible" and as systems become increasingly more complex the potential areas of failure increase exponentially.
 Other solutions would look to alter the role of the automation so that it hands back control at "frequent but irregular intervals," thereby limiting the scope of machines so humans are not put in the role of observer only, something we do poorly due to to limited attention spans and other observational shortcomings, and add in educational components that constantly test workers and help them retain their skills.

 We must stop categorising these as human shortcomings but rather as failed technical approaches.
 There are two primary reasons for this.
 The first is heady and related to human freedom, dignity, rights and wages to name just a few lighthearted topics you can joke about with your crazy uncle over Thanksgiving dinner at no risk of ruining an evening.
-The other is more practical but no less heady, machines are meant for our , indeed this is one of their great strengths.
+The other is more practical, machines may be cobbled together in various ways to suit our needs, indeed this is one of their great strengths.
 It would be the pinnacle of idiocy to devalue the strengths of the most powerful learning system we have, our brains, for the sake of accommodating them to the needs of computers.
 Far wiser to maximize the capabilities of the human mind and to build enhancing technologies around this.
 Otherwise we risk having stupid humans running stupid machines.

 ---

 **Notes**

+<b id="f1">1</b> And better how is an important qualification to keep in mind. [↩](#a1) <br>
+<b id="f2">2</b> The use of Facebook Messenger is clearly seen in one video. [↩](#a2) <br>
+<b id="f3">3</b> "Not solutions to any problem a normal person would regard as significant." ([Postman lecture](https://youtu.be/hlrv7DIHllE)) [↩](#a3) <br>
+<b id="f4">4</b> Not clear which would be more disappointing, that the uses proposed are all there is to this algorithm or that we can not see alternatives. [↩](#a4) <br>
+<b id="f5">5</b> "[The business of business is business](https://en.wikiquote.org/wiki/Milton_Friedman)."  [↩](#a5) <br>

 ACL: Carr, N. (2013) _All Can be Lost_ Available at: [The Atlantic](https://www.theatlantic.com/magazine/archive/2013/11/the-great-forgetting/309516/)